wenet-e2e/opencpop/README.md

 ## Download

-The database is undergoing final processing and will be <font color=#008000 size=5>coming soon</font>.
+The database is undergoing final processing and will be **coming soon**.
 Stay tuned to this project or to the [official website](https://wenet-e2e.github.io/wesing/) for the latest updates.
 Thank you!